Special Education, Master of Education Degree

 b.
 Maintaining a 3.0 GPA in all graduate work

 c.
-Successful completion of a culminating comprehensive examination, portfolio, or project (M.Ed.) or a thesis (M.S.)
+Successful completion of a culminating comprehensive examination, portfolio, project or a thesis

-A minimum of 39 credits are required.
+A minimum of 34 credits are required.
 All degree candidates are required to complete one or more research courses.
-In addition, all M.Ed. students are required to take 1 to 3 credits of comprehensive examination which may or may not be above the 39 credits of approved courses.
-M.A. students complete a six-credit thesis.
+In addition, students are required to take 1 to 3 credits of comprehensive examination, which may or may not be above the 34 credits of approved courses, for completion of a culminating comprehensive examination, portfolio, or project.
+Some emphasis areas offer, and students choose to complete, a six-credit thesis as part of the program, resulting in a program of at least 39 credits.
 A maximum of six graduate credits of S/U grades may be applied toward a master's degree.

 Related Degrees and Programs